jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Yes.
 Yes. [unintelligible] But it's always relevant.
 I know.
 Go ahead, Jess. [unintelligible] apologizing.

 Q: I'm not clear about between the lube and the cream, because when I first started the diet, I always felt guilty because I loved my lube formula with cream.
 I hated the butter, and I always felt guilty that I didn't have enough butter.
+Now it's changed to [unintelligible].

 A: I needed you to get the butter, because the butter will get everywhere.